Lewis and Clark Scenic Byway, NebraskaHidden Gems & Scenic Wonders

 Best Time to Visit

-Our team agrees that the Lewis and Clark Scenic Byway offers distinct charms throughout the year, but for the optimal experience, we recommend visiting during the **late spring (May to early June)** or **early fall (September to October)**.
-During these seasons, the weather is generally mild and pleasant, perfect for exploring the historical sites and enjoying outdoor activities without the extreme heat of summer or the biting cold of winter.
+The Lewis and Clark Scenic Byway offers distinct charms throughout the year, but our team generally recommends visiting during the spring or fall for the most pleasant experience.
+These seasons provide ideal weather for exploring historical sites and enjoying outdoor activities without the extremes of summer heat or winter cold.

 Lewis and Clark Scenic Byway Lodging